On the test I migrated from EasyApache 3 to EasyApache 4.

 error_log = error_log

-Because of this, it was created in all the directories of the web server where errors occurred, so I indicated the full path.
+Because of this, it was created in all directories of the web server where errors occurred, so I indicated the full path and searched for the created log files:

 This completes the migration, further actions depend on the errors that will be displayed in this file, if necessary, you will probably need to install missing PHP modules or fix the outdated site code.